Cars

 Commodore cars (Executive/Calais/Statesman).
 All cars

-are now converted to dual fuel as the money saved doing
+were converted to dual fuel as the money saved doing

-the cost of the conversion.
+than justified the cost of the conversion.

 to have a second car.
 For a while that was a 1973 Holden